 Buying Points with a Fixed Value

 Southwest's loyalty program is a little different from the rest.
 In many ways, that's a good thing.
-For instance, you can redeem points for any flight with seats available, you can easily cancel or change your booking with class-leading flexibility, and every passenger can check two bags for free.
+For instance, you can redeem points for any flight with seats available, you can easily cancel or change your booking with industry-leading flexibility, and every passenger can check two bags for free.

 However, unlike some of the other major U.S. airlines, Southwest assigns a fixed value to Rapid Rewards points.
-This means that the award price is directly tied to the revenue price.
-After a recent Southwest devaluation, Southwest now charges between 81-83 points per dollar of base fare.
+This means that the award price is directly tied to the current cash price of the ticket.
+After a Southwest devaluation in early 2021, Southwest now charges between 81-83 points per dollar of base fare.

 After factoring in taxes and fees, you're generally left with a per-point value of 1.3-1.5¢ — depending on the taxes and fees on the flight.
 The advantage of this is that you'll never be left wondering if you're getting a good deal.
-The disadvantage is this precludes you from the ability to buy and redeem points for outsized value as you can with AAdvantage miles or Alaska Mileage Plan miles.
+The disadvantage is that this makes it nearly impossible to buy and redeem points for outsized value like you can with AAdvantage miles or Alaska Mileage Plan miles.

 Let's look at an example itinerary to see if buying Southwest points makes sense.

 This non-stop itinerary from Los Angeles (LAX) to Las Vegas (LAS) is going for a reasonable cash price of $48.98.
 If you were to book this flight with points, it would cost 2,671 points + $5.60.

 There are two tips for maximizing your Southwest redemption value: buying cheap tickets and connecting itineraries.